 Community Studies and the Liberal Arts

-The Community Studies Center at Dickinson in 1997, originally under the title the Community Studies Center, as an effort to support and extend faculty-student fieldwork in the social sciences, including primarily ethnographic, participant-observation, and oral history.
-Those involved in the creation of the Center are firmly convinced that the approach to knowledge facilitated by fieldwork is of unique value to students and ultimately to the world, because of the soundness of its philosophical base, because of its grounding in the "reality of every day life", because of the kinds of relationships that are forged, and because of the flexibility combined with discipline that fieldwork of high intellectual and ethical quality demands from it practitioners.
+Dickinson established the Community Studies Center at Dickinson in 1997, originally under the title the Community Studies Center, as an effort to support and extend faculty-student fieldwork in the social sciences, including primarily ethnographic, participant-observation, and oral history research methods.
+Those involved in the creation of the Center were firmly convinced that the approach to knowledge facilitated by fieldwork is of unique value to students and ultimately to the world because of the soundness of its philosophical base; its grounding in the "reality of everyday life;" the kinds of relationships that are forged; and the flexibility combined with discipline that fieldwork of high intellectual and ethical quality demands from its practitioners.
 Cultural study through fieldwork has a long and honored history in anthropology and sociology, but is a relatively new technique in historical work, developing hand in hand with U.S. social and cultural history in the post-Vietnam era.

 Responding to the post-modern criticism of all knowledge as determined by power, recent fieldwork seeks to go beyond the relativist bind that post-modern understandings create, to explore the complex and multiple ways that people make meaning that allows them to act in the social world.
 This necessarily involves scholars (be they students or professors) in what Clifford Geertz has called "thick description," by which he means cultural analysis that is extremely self-conscious in method, detailed in observation, rich in context, attentive to the individual as well as the group, and complex in interpretation.
 Because such work is taxing and time consuming, it has often been left to graduate study, but we who formed the Community Studies Center have found that it offers much to undergraduate students and is perhaps uniquely able to develop some of the attributes that Dickinson College desires to instill in its graduates.